1970 New Orleans Saints season

 The victory over the Lions was last of the season for the Saints, but both victories came over teams in the thick of the NFC playoff race.
 The other, a 14–10 triumph over the New York Giants in week three, cost the Giants the NFC East division championship.
 The Lions qualified for the playoffs as the wild card from the NFC, but were nearly forced into a coin toss with the Dallas Cowboys, a situation which was only averted when the Giants lost their season finale to the Los Angeles Rams.

+The Saints' 2–11–1 record was the worst in the NFC and gave them the second overall pick in the 1971 NFL draft; they selected quarterback Archie Manning of Mississippi.